ivanmeda993/ivanmeda993/README.md

 IT Consultant / Software Engineer
 ---------------------------------

 Frontend Developer proficient in JavaScript,TypeScript, React, Next.js, Angular and Vue.
-With a background in backend technologies like Node.js and Express, I bring valuable expertise to full-stack development projects.
+With a background in backend technologies like Node.js and Express.

 * 🌍  I'm based in Belgrade
 * ✉️  You can contact me at [ivanmilicevicmeda@gmail.com](mailto:ivanmilicevicmeda@gmail.com)